brucemack/tt07-sb-mixer/README.md

 To a first approximation, the transconductance of a MOSFET is a function of the ratio of the width/length of the gate.
 * The relative length/width of polysilicon layers to create resistors of various values.
+Longer/thinner = more resistive.
 * The areas/gaps used to create capacitors.
+Bigger = more capacitive.

 "Wiring" between devices is achieved by defining metal interconnect structures at different (higher) layers in the manufacturing process.
 Metal layers can